SaraLerma/The-Pragmatic-Programmer/README.md

 ### Context matters

-**Do what works, not what’s fashionable**.
+<span style="color:lightgreen;">**Do what works, not what’s fashionable**</span>.
 Don’t adopt a development method or technique just because other companies are doing it.
 Adopt what works for your team, in your context.
 Beware if you imitate the form but not the content, like adopting policies and processes of successful companies, think that each company has different context.
 If you want to try something, pilot the idea with a small team or set of teams.
 Keep the good bits that seem to work well, and discard anything else as waste or overhead.